-Current Pharmacology and Toxicology Trainees
+Current Pharmacology and Toxicology PhD Students

 The Pharmacology and Toxicology Department has a small and vibrant community of trainees consisting of graduate students, post-baccalaureate students, and postdoctoral fellows from across the country (and the world).
 The newly reformed Association for Pharmacology and Toxicology Students welcomes all trainees, in addition to staff who are thinking about pursuing a graduate degree, to their events.

-Pharmacology and Toxicology Students
+Pharmacology and Toxicology PhD Students

-This May, 3 of our students participated in graduation festivities.
+In May 2024, 3 of our students participated in graduation festivities.
 Uzoamaka Nwagbo (Bernstein Lab), Jeffrey Mensah (Wilcox Lab), and Karen Acuna Pilarte (Koh Lab) are featured here.
 Carena Cornelssen, a Biomedical Engineering student (Wilcox Lab), and Elijah Bring Horvath, a Medicinal Chemistry student (Winter Lab) also graduated this year.
 Congratulations to all of our graduating students on this exciting accomplishment.

 Trainee News